Convert a Mountain Bike to a Cruiser

 Speed vs Comfort Comparison

-Mountain bikes focus on speed, control, and handling tough terrain.
+Mountain bikes focus on speed, control, and the ability to handle tough terrain.
 Cruisers focus on comfort, relaxed posture, and easy riding.
 By converting a mountain bike to a cruiser, you trade some speed for smoother, stress-free rides perfect for city streets or casual outings.

 Best Components to Upgrade for a Cruiser-Style Ride